ibm-cloud-docs/monitoring/iam_manage_events.md

 6. Select the service role **Manager**.
 7. Click **Assign**.

 ### Option 3.
-Grant permissions in a location
+Grant permissions to a single instance
 {: #admin_account_opt3}

-You can only provision 1 instance of the {{site.data.keyword.mon_full_notm}} service per location.
-Therefore, when you grant permissions by using this option, you are controlling access per location.
-{: note}

 Complete the following steps to assign a user administrator role on one instance of the {{site.data.keyword.mon_full_notm}} service:

 1. Select **Assign access to resources**.
 2. Select **{{site.data.keyword.mon_full_notm}}**.
-3. Select the instance.
+3. In the *Service Instance* section, select 1 instance.
+4. In the *Sysdig Team* section, skip the section to grant permissions on all teams that are defined in Sysdig for that instance, or choose a team.

-4. Select a platform role.
+5. Select a platform role.

     Select **Administrator** to allow the user to manage the service and user access to work with the service.

     Select **Editor** to allow the user to manage the service only.

-5. Select the service role **Manager**.
+6. Select the service role **Manager**.
-6. Click **Assign**.
+7. Click **Assign**.